Homework, 2023

 when no one is watching, 2024

-live performance + installation, 44 minutes.
+live performance + video installation, 44 minutes.
 Debut solo exhibition, Trans Aphrodisia, at The Brown Building.
-2024
+2024.

-when no one is watching uses the webcam site, Chatroulette, to explore the sexualization of the trans body with randomized strangers.
-The work experiments with controlling the online male gaze while live audiences survey responses around transphobia and gender politics.
+when no one is watching uses the webcam site, Chatroulette, to explore the fetishization of the femme body with randomized strangers.
+The work experiments with questioning the online male gaze while live audiences survey responses around transphobia/philia.
 The performance further challenges intimacy contracts and expectations while in technological shadows, and how human consciousness morphs to fulfill needs of self-gratification.

 Yet another birth of, 2024